jabranr/jabranr.github.io-legacy/_posts/2016-07-25-using-dry-in-symfony2-entities.markdown

     ...
 {% endhighlight %}

-Now we can simple use:
+Now we can simply use the `save` method inside our controller:

 {% highlight php %}
 <?php
   ...
   $user = new User();
   $user->setName('Foo');
   $user->setEmail('foo@bar.co');

   $user->save();
+  ...
+{% endhighlight %}

+{% highlight php %}
+  ...
   $addr = new Address();
   $addr->setProperty('123');
   $addr->setStreet('Foo Road');
   $addr->setTown('Fondon');

   $addr->save();
   ...
 {% endhighlight %}

-Here is the complete [BaseEntity class as Gist](https://gist.github.com/jabranr/e74b80958a997ffc62b8f8173b7a1e3e).
+I hope that this was useful for anyone refactoring their Symfony2 project.
+Here is the complete [BaseEntity class as a Gist](https://gist.github.com/jabranr/e74b80958a997ffc62b8f8173b7a1e3e).
+Feel free to suggest any enhancements.